 What does inline hockey need to become an Olympic sport?

-"Inline hockey has to earn its place from scratch, demonstrating that it meets the IOC criteria better than any other candidate sport."
+The reality Inline hockey has to earn its place from scratch, demonstrating that it meets the IOC criteria better than any other candidate sport.

 01

-Real and balanced global implementation
+Real and balanced global reach

 02

-Institutional unity: resolving the war of federations
+Institutional unity: resolving the federation war

 03

-Television audience and media appeal
+TV audience and media appeal

 04

-To contribute something unique to the Olympic program
+Adding something unique to the Olympic programme

 05